 Fruit & nut scones

-Just as quick and just as easy.
+Quick and as easy.
 Walnuts or sultanas are good additions.
-These are good with jam or just butter.

 This is delicious and looks so colourful and appetising.
-A good plum variation in the autumn when plums are plentiful.
+Good when plums are plentiful.